-- 4.1.
+- 4. TEST PROCEDURE. - 4.1.
+Full Vehicle or Body in White (Hybrid III). - 4.1.1.
 Accelerate or decelerate the dynamic test platform to reach a delta V of 17.3 ± 0.6 km/h.
-All of the points on the acceleration vs. time curve fall-within the corridor described in Figure 9-1 and Table 9-1 when filtered to channel class 60, as specified in the SAE Recommended Practice J211/1 (revision March 1995).
-Measure the maximum rearward angular displacement. - 4.2.
+All of the points on the acceleration vs. time curve fall within the corridor described in Figure 9-1 and Table 9-1 when filtered to channel class 60, as specified in the SAE Recommended Practice J211/1 (revision March 1995).
+Measure the maximum rearward angular displacement. - 4.1.2.
 Calculate the angular displacement from the output of instrumentation placed in the torso and head of the test dummy and an algorithm capable of determining the relative angular displacement to within one degree and conforming to the requirements of a 600 Hz channel class, as specified in SAE Recommended Practice J211/1, (revision March 1995).
-No data generated after 200 ms from the beginning of the forward acceleration are used in determining angular displacement of the head with respect to the torso. - 4.3.
+No data generated after 200 ms from the beginning of the forward acceleration are used in determining angular displacement of the head with respect to the torso. - 4.1.3.
 Calculate the HIC15 from the output of instrumentation placed in the head of the test dummy, using the equation in paragraph 5.3.2.3. of this regulation and conforming to the requirements for a 1,000 Hz channel class as specified in SAE Recommended Practice J211/1 (revision March 1995).
-No data generated after 200 ms from the beginning of the forward acceleration are used in determining HIC. - [4.1.
-The corridors for the pulse are illustrated in Figure 9-3.
-The sled acceleration shall be adjusted within the corridors in Table 9-2 for the complete time interval from 0 to 0.15s.
-The sled pulse shall fulfil the requirements as specified in Table 9-3. - 4.1.1.
-Data processing and definitions. - 4.1.1.1.
-Filter with CFC 60.
+No data generated after 200 ms from the beginning of the forward acceleration are used in determining HIC.